VarunMore/Credential-Manger/README.md

 # Credential-Manger
-Simple CLI application using C programming.
+Simple CLI application using C programming, To store your passwords